Mako Full Body Rash Guard Review

 Last updated: July 2025

 I picked up the Mako Full Body Rash Guard to deal with stingers and intense sun during tropical dives.
 After more than 20 dives in water over 80°F, it's proven to be an effective, comfortable, and durable solution.
-I wore it exclusively during a multi-day liveaboard and never had to think about sunblock, jellyfish, or reef rash.
+I wore it exclusively during a multi-day Fiji vacation and never had to think about sunblock, jellyfish, or reef rash.

 Pros & Cons